By: Leslie Pinkerton, Marketing Content Manager, 5/2/17

 Step 2: Use content as an opportunity to find alignment

 Without sales and marketing alignment, content itself suffers.
-Marketers struggle to craft impactful collateral that resonates with customers without input from sales.
+Marketing professionals struggle to craft impactful collateral that resonates with customers without input from sales.
 What’s more, sales teams are less likely to adopt what is put out into the field it if they’re not part of the process up front.

-Continuously loop in your field reps, building collateral that they’re going to use, and that will speak to the problems and needs of their doctors, patients, providers, and hospitals.
-By engaging sales early in the process, you’ll earn their attention as they see their ideas come to life.
+Continuously loop in your field reps, building collateral that they’re going to use, and that will speak to the problems and needs of their doctors, patients, healthcare providers, hospitals, and healthcare organizations.
+By engaging sales early in the process, you’ll earn their attention as they experience their ideas coming to life.

 One strategy to consider is to hold focus groups with sales to get constant feedback on: